It is a windswept Saturday morning.

 Admiring Bhkita’s work

-In between telling me about her children and grandchildren (Leila has to translate very fast, as Bhkita never stops talking!)
-Bhkita shows me some of her finished work.
-She uses the woven cloth to make bags in different sizes – from handbags, laptop bags, pencil cases, make-up bags and more – to coasters, table runners and other household goods.
+in between telling me about her children and grandchildren (Leila has to translate very fast, as Bhkita never stops talking!), .
+She uses the woven cloth to make bags in different sizes – from handbags, laptop bags, pencil cases, makeup bags and more – to coasters, table runners and other household goods.
 She not only weaves but also sews the bags all by herself.
 She buys camel leather from the tannery in Al Ain (another Khalifa Fund initiative), the cotton she uses for the lining as well as the thread and fasteners she buys in Abu Dhabi or Doha.
 She uses a modern, electricity-driven sewing machine.

 A Sadou laptop bag

 Bhkita’s age is a mystery but I guess her to be in her late sixties.
 She never went to school.
 Her childhood was spent roaming the desert with her family.
-According to her daughter she attended an ‘illiteracy eradication programme’ provided by the government.
+According to her daughter, she attended an ‘illiteracy eradication programme’ provided by the government.
 She can write her name and she ‘knows numbers’.
 But don’t be fooled – this is a very smart, intelligent woman.
 And immensely talented.
+The woven strips she makes as inserts to her leather bags are narrower than what she would normally make for a tent wall.

 Bhkita’s latest design.
 She is very proud of this one.